On the structure of groups defined by Kim and Manturov: Remarks

 \item In \cite[Section 6]{DTS}, we also defined the inclusing-order version $\Delta_n^4$ of $\Gamma_n^4$ and gave a minimal generating set.
 Our preliminary computation for $\Delta_6^4$ using the coset table for the pair $(\Delta_6^4, \{1\})$ says that the group $\Delta_6^4$ is a finite group of order $2^{17}=131,072$.
 Furthermore we observed that $\Delta_6^4$ is a $3$-step nilpotent group.
 Hence, the natural homomorphism $\Delta_6^4 \to \Gamma_6^4$ is not injective.
 Studying the structure of $\Delta_n^4$ might be interesting. \end{enumerate}

 {\it Acknowledgement} \ The authors would like to thank Tomotada Ohtsuki and Seiichi Kamada for their organization of the international conference ``The 19th East Asian Conference on Geometric Topology'', when the second, third and fourth authors had a chance to meet the first author.
+Also, they would like to thank Vassily Olegovich Manturov for helpful comments which included informing them about the paper \cite{Styrt}.